weir1/telegram-files/README.md

 * Support for downloading files from telegram channels and groups.
 * Support multiple telegram accounts for downloading files.
-* Support suspending and resuming downloads.
+* Support suspending and resuming downloads, and auto transfer files to other destinations.
-* Multiple accounts with same files will be downloaded only once.
 * Responsive design supports mobile access.

 ---